Federation of Free Farmers: History

-The organization was founded in October 25, 1953 in Porac, Pampanga by Catholics with Christian democratic leanings, following the decline of communism in the Philippines.
+The organization was founded on October 25, 1953, in Porac, Pampanga by Catholics with Christian democratic leanings, following the decline of communism in the Philippines.
 Its early recruitment efforts did not meet with substantial success.

 One of its founding members, Jeremias Montemayor, a lawyer, developed an early plan for an agricultural cooperative organization called "Plows and Peace" which later developed into a plan for the organization.
 Fernando Esguerra was another influential figure in FFF's early history.

 According to Roth, FFF was instrumental in passing a 1971 statute revising the government's approach to land reform.
 In October 1971, 500 farmers affiliated with FFF occupied land allocated Central Mindanao University.

 Silliman argues that, as of 1980, FFF—unusually among agrarian organizations under the Marcos regime—was affiliated with the state.

 FFF was a member organization of the International Federation of Agricultural Producers (IFAP) before IFAP's dissolution in 2010.